 The first step to finding out how often you need to wash your barnet and what shampoos are best for achieving flawless results, is knowing what might be influencing your hair to get greasy out of nowhere.
 All us girls are unique, meaning that we all have different ‘trigger points’ that make our hair give us those slick back vibes when we didn’t ask for them.
-But ‘what could be causing greasy hair?’ we hear you ask, and the answer is pretty simple:
+But ‘what could be causing greasy hair?’ we hear you ask – the answer is pretty simple:

-- Oil – Everyone gets it but no one wants it – typical!
+- Oil – Everyone gets it, but no one wants it – typical!
 However, some of us may experience this more than others, and if you find that your face is particularly oily, then this is likely to cause the same effect on your hair.
 Usually, this will affect those in their late teens, 20s and even 30s, and is one of the most common causes of greasy hair.

 - Hair Type – If you have straight or thin hair, then you may find that your hair needs to be washed more than those with thick hair.
 This is because the hair will be a lot easier to coat in oil; therefore, making it look greasy quicker.

 - Diet – We know, it’s sad that you can’t sit in front of the TV watching Friends with a box of doughnuts without feeling the wrath.
 To make things worse, all those fatty foods that taste so good can also be damaging to your hair.
 Along with malnourished hair strands, your scalp will appear a lot greasier than usual, and you may need to wash hair a lot more regularly.
-As painful as it may be, you might want to try out some of the foods on Good Housekeeping perfect for promoting healthy hair.
+As painful as it may be, you might want to try out some of the foods on Good Housekeeping, perfect for promoting healthy hair.

 - Products Build Up – When styling your hair, you think of the damage it’s doing to the ends, right?
 Well, do you ever think about how it could be affecting your scalp?
 The more styling products you put in your hair, the more it starts to build up at the top, causing it to feel irritated and look greasy.

 So, now we have covered the basics on why your hair is getting greasy, what about you girlies channelling a bit of Elsa and making your own snow?
 Dandruff can be just as irritating and kinda gross as hair caked in oil, but it’s something we all experience from time to time.
-The most common reason that dandruff forms is because you’ve gone the opposite end of the chart and are over-washing your hair!
+The most common reason that dandruff forms is because you’ve gone to the opposite end of the chart and are over-washing your hair!
 If you wash your hair before it gets greasy enough to warrant it, then your scalp doesn’t have enough time to nourish the hair and your skin, causing it to become dry and flake off.
 Some other causes of dandruff include: